-This article gets a little technical but will be your golden ticket to review expectations with your web design and digital marketing company.
-The experts will implement these tactics, but knowing what questions to ask will mean knowing where your money is going.
+While this article gets a little technical, it will be your golden ticket to review expectations with your web design and digital marketing company, as well as your overall marketing strategy.

-Now you know your numbers, but what numbers are “good?”
-Use industry-specific research as an example, such as this report by Word Stream to learn what a good conversion rate is.
+You’ll want to use industry-specific research as an example, such as this report by Word Stream, to learn what a good conversion rate is.

 Now let’s say 1-of-3, or 1-of-4 callers become clients.

 In that case, you need 200 user visits to get one single client.

 Once you have the benchmarks of these engagement metrics, you can decide what to improve and by how much.
 Do you want to triple that conversion rate from 2% to 6%?
 Or do you want to double your website’s traffic?